kubernetes/kubernetes/docs/proposals/petset.md

 3. A consistent network identity that allows other members to locate the instance even if the pod is deleted
 4. A predictable number of instances to ensure that systems can form a quorum
    * This may be necessary during initialization
-5. Instances can migrate from machine to machine as necessary and are not tied to an instance
+5. Ability to migrate from node to node with stable network identity (DNS name)
 6. The ability to scale up in a controlled fashion, but are very rarely scaled down without human intervention